 If you have a workplace pension, your employer will usually choose the provider, but if you’re opening a private pension, it’s up to you to decide on the best pension provider and a pension plan that’s right for you.
+If you are unsure about whether you already have a pension our “Do I have a pension?” tool could be a good starting point.

 When you’re comparing pension providers, check online reviews and also make sure the providers you’re considering are authorised and regulated by the Financial Conduct Authority (FCA).